Hiring a copywriter is a step forward – but are your in-house content processes up to scratch? Try these ideas if not

 - Providing training in the art of content feedback for senior managers (feeding back on content is not an easy skill).

 These are all just some ideas of many potential ones – but first, start with gathering data, and you can soon start gathering answers that are suitable for you.

-Can you imagine a newspaper business working without deadlines?
-Successful media firms publish hundreds, sometimes thousands, of articles per day.
-Do you think these firms could survive if they let article approvals happen only “when the CEO had time to look at them”?
+Can you imagine a media business working without deadlines?
+Successful firms publish hundreds, sometimes thousands, of articles per day.
+Do you think these firms could survive if they let article approvals happen only “when the product manager had time to look at them”?

 Of course not – because if there’s one thing media businesses are famous for, it’s respect for deadlines.